 Modern day Indian land grab legislation is unacceptable!

-This year, 2017, Congressman Jason Chaffetz is taking the lead in the war against public lands, sacred Indian sites, and Tribal Sovereignty.
-As Chair of the House Ethics Committee, Congressman Chaffetz is tasked with watching any abuses of power that may be coming out the Executive Branch.
-Instead of "doing his job" (as his constituents admonished him at a recent town meeting), Chaffetz has chosen to lead the cheering section for Trump in Utah.
+In 2017, then-Congressman Jason Chaffetz shamelessly led the war against public lands, sacred Indian sites, and tribal sovereignty.
+As Chair of the House Ethics Committee, Congressman Chaffetz was tasked with watching any abuses of power that may have come out of the Executive Branch.
+Instead of "doing his job" (as his constituents admonished him at a legendary district town meeting), Chaffetz chose to lead the cheering section for Trump in Utah.
 The vast majority of Republican elected officials in Utah, led by Chaffetz personally, are asking President Trump to undo the Bears Ears National Monument, a public monument created by the outgoing President in early January 2017.
 Let it be noted that President Obama had to use the Antiquities Act to designate the Bears Ears Monument because of the failure of the Republican-led Congress to pass a sensible land-reform bill.
 The PLI was rejected as yet another legislative failure by Congressman Rob Bishop, an otherwise do-nothing Congressman with THE worst rating in Congress.

-The Ute Indian Tribe of the Uintah and Ouray Reservation asks for Paul Ryan, Speaker of the House of Representatives, to use his position to stop any and all assaults on American Indian Tribal lands.
+The Ute Indian Tribe of the Uintah and Ouray Reservation asks for Paul Ryan, Speaker of the House of Representatives, to use his position to stop any and all assaults on American Indian Tribal lands, even during this lame duck period of Congress.
 The Tribe is also reaching out for help from U.S. citizens in forms of petition signatures as well as financial contributions.

 The second largest Indian Reservation in the United States and covers over 4.5 million acres.